-As I write this, it’s just after Valentine’s Day, the snow is falling outside…Colorado is so beautiful and unpredictable in the wintertime.
-It could snow today and be 70 degrees with a sun so bright that we need burn tomorrow.
-Those warm spells have me search through the back garden looking for the telltale signs of spring….tulips and crocuses.
+As I write this, the snow is falling outside…Colorado is so beautiful and unpredictable in the wintertime.
+It could snow today and be 70 degrees with a sun so bright that we need sun protection the next day.

-I know it’s still early, but as a crocheter, we need to think a month or two ahead so we can get our lovely holiday gifts and fashion accessories made in time for upcoming celebrations – whether that be for Christmas, Valentine’s Day, St. Patrick’s Day or 4th of July.
-So, my mind is all caught up in thoughts of flowers and robins and tank tops!
+I know it’s still early, but as a crocheter, we need to think a month or two ahead so we can get our lovely holiday gifts and fashion accessories made in time for upcoming celebrations – whether that be for Christmas, Valentine’s Day, St. Patrick’s Day or 4th of July and this amazing, luxurious cowl is perfect to gift any time of year!

 Instructions are given for Women’s size Medium.
 This pattern is worked by holding 2 strands of the main color together as you work.